 Also, some product niches are experiencing a higher demand now.
 If you’re lucky enough to have an increase in sales for some of your products, you should further explore that opportunity.
 Find out who is buying and their incentive to do so, and consider adding more options or rolling out a wider variety for these well-demanded items.
 You should also be sure to support the new offering by refocusing your promo campaigns accordingly.
 Talk to your customers, discover the trends, experiment on the go.

 There are plenty of sectors that have improved, or at least seem to be recession-neutral.
 If you have B2B customers, identify your capabilities that can satisfy the demands of those in telemedicine, online education, delivery services, pharmacy and healthcare, eCommerce, on-demand leisure, gaming, consulting, investment, recession-friendly startups, or any other online services.
 If you can quickly come up with some new well-targeted products or add new relevant features to your existing ones, results may be worthwhile.
-I have heard of booming demand for some customized chat-bots - this is just one quick example of a direction that a small software company could explore.
+I have heard of booming demand for some customized chat-bots – this is just one quick example of a direction that a small software company could explore.
+Also, you can create a video – one more way to extend your services is to make product videos.
 Redirect your sales and promo efforts to niches where customers are spending these days.
+You just need to constantly follow tech news to find new directions.

 Although don’t give up completely on agonizing industries.
 There are probably two types of travel-related businesses or restaurant chains now: ones that get creative to survive and use this pause to digitize or accelerate their operations, and ones that will not open again.
 Judge the panic level accordingly and choose the appropriate next special offer.